evanx/chronica/README.md

 # Chronica Active

-## Microservice to monitor urls
+<b>A Microservice to monitor urls</b>

 See: https://github.com/evanx/chronica-active/blob/master/lib/checkUrls.js

 ### Chronica

-Chronica is envisaged as suite of components and microservices for centralized logging, analytics and monitoring.
+Chronica is envisaged as suite of components and microservices to assist with centralized logging, analytics and monitoring.

 The technology stack includes Node, Redis and ReactJS.